DavisPL-Teaching/119/lecture1/README.md

 - (If time) Talk about failures and risks in pipelines

 - We will finish up Lecture 1 today and Friday and then move to Lecture 2 on the Shell.

+## Friday, October 10

+Announcements:

+- Waitlist update:
+  They were able to admit a few students off the waitlist.
+I was told that they emailed out PTAs.

+- Reminder: HW1 due Fri Oct 17

+Plan:

+- Poll

+- Finish performance discussion.